Saving Sumatran Orangutans and their rainforests

 » Recruit and train volunteers to share their passion in the real and virtual world to inspire others to join our mission of saving orangutans

-We will count the number of committed supporters, schools, readers and engaged followers we have around the world and build a movement of committed activists.
+We will record the number of committed supporters, schools, readers and engaged followers we have around the world and build a movement of committed activists.

 We will secure the future of Sumatran orangutans and their forests.